The Transfiguration on Mount Tabor

 What exactly did the disciples witness?

-Jesus "was transfigured before them.
-His face shone like the sun, and his clothes became as white as the light" (Matthew 17:2) — a sudden, visible change in his appearance witnessed only by Peter, James, and John.
+Jesus "was transfigured before them, and his face shone like the sun, and his garments became white as light" (Matthew 17:2) — a sudden, visible change in his appearance witnessed only by Peter, James, and John.

 Why do Moses and Elijah appear with Jesus?